FRAND - Panasonic Holdings Corporation v Xiaomi Technology UK Ltd.

 ii) Further, the 'obvious place' to raise arguments about an interim licence was in the German Proceedings where Xiaomi sought to rely on such a licence as a defence.
 Comity, therefore, 'requires an English Court to leave it to the German Courts to assess the validity of that defence' ([111(6)])."

 Mr Justice Leech delivered his judgment on 5 July 2024 (see Panasonic Holdings Corporation v Xiaomi Technology UK Ltd and others [2024] EWHC 1733 (Pat) (5 July 2024)).
 Lord Justice Arnold gave Xiaomi permission to appeal and expedited the appeal because of the urgency of the case.
 He noted at para [1] that this was the first time that the courts of England and Wales had been asked to decide whether to make such a declaration.
-His lordship set out Xiaomi's grounds of appeal at para [65]:
+His lordship set out Xiaomi's grounds of appeal in para [65]:

 "Ground 1 is that the judge was wrong to apply the standard of a "high degree of assurance" to the assessment of the evidence before him, and should have applied the ordinary standard of proof on the balance of probabilities.
 Ground 2 is that the judge was wrong to conclude that Panasonic's obligation of good faith did not require it to enter into an interim licence on any terms.
 Ground 3 is that the judge was wrong to conclude that the declaration sought by Xiaomi would serve no legitimate purpose.
 Ground 4 is that the judge was wrong to conclude that making of the declaration would be contrary to the principle of comity.
 Ground 5 is that, to the extent that the judge found that Panasonic's Revised Non-Enforcement Proposal was arguably sufficient to discharge its obligation, he was wrong to do so."

 Lord Justice Arnold and Lord Justice Moylan allowed the appeal.
-Lord Justice would have dismissed it even though he agreed that Panasonic's conduct had been indefensible.
+Lord Justice Phillips would have dismissed it even though he agreed that Panasonic's conduct had been indefensible.
 He thought that an anti-suit injunction was a more appropriate remedy.
 It is perhaps because of Lord Phillips's dissenting judgment that Lord Justice Arnold discussed anti-suit relief between paras [66] and [68].
 He concluded at [68]:

 "It is convenient at this stage, however, to note that the declarations sought by Xiaomi do not differ from an ASI merely in the negative sense that they would not prevent Panasonic from pursuing the German Proceedings, but also in the positive sense that they are intended to help to regulate the commercial position of the parties pending the determination by the Patents Court.
 No ASI would ever result in the restrained party receiving substantial royalties from the applicant party.
 Thus, as counsel for Xiaomi submitted, the relief sought by Xiaomi is not merely much less intrusive than an ASI, but also designed to promote the overall resolution of the dispute."